 On the floor below is a large class room where lectures and presentations take place.
 Breakfasts and evening meals are served in the spacious dining room with open views down the valley.
 Across the courtyard is the library and sitting room, where there are plenty of tourist information as well as a good choice in recreational reading.

 The atmosphere is quite unique here, a huge slab of rock upon which the house is built forms the backdrop to a seating area by a wood burning stove.
 In both areas Wi-Fi is available.
 From the house you can enjoy wide open views of the Pyrenees; meadows, mountains and woods stretch out before you.
 Sometimes the silence is broken with the soothing bells of the village sheep.

 At night, the only thing you will see from your bedroom is the amazing starlit sky as there is no light pollution.
 During the day you can explore the extensive private grounds of the house which include meadows, mature walnut and oak trees and woods.
 From here you can also go mushroom picking in spring and autumn.

-Please note that this is strictly a non-smoking holiday.
+Please note this is strictly a no-smoking holiday.